KyleOng/Question-Bank/README.md

 # Question-Bank
-A console program that allows user to create, store, delete and edit questions The program also allows user to answer questions from different categories
+A console program that allows user to create, store, delete and edit questions.
+The program also allows user to answer questions from different categories

 * Programming Language Written: C++